The Love of Writing and Painting

-Rafi Sheetrit, a writer himself, has a great love of writing and art.
+Rafi Sheetrit, a writer himself, has a great love of writing and painting.
 In his latest book, קולמוס ומכחול (Pen and Brush) he ties these passions together.

-I am privileged to be one of the 38 Israeli artists that Rafi included in his book.
+I am very happy to be one of the 38 Israeli artists that Rafi includes in his book.
 Before doing so, Rafi visited me to discuss my work.
 Together we chose my painting, ‘Women at the Western Wall’, shown here.
 We excitedly talked about the story behind my work.
 His interpretation of my story is beautifully and sensitively written.

 Rafi worked similarly with all the other artists in his book.

-So now there is a beautiful hardback book in Hebrew bringing together both writing and painting.
-Each one of the 38 artists has a double page: on one page is the painting and on the opposite page is Rafi’s story about it.
+So now there is a beautiful hardback book in Hebrew bringing together both the joy of writing and painting.
+Each artist has a double page: on one page is the painting and on the opposite page is Rafi’s story about it.

 June/July 2022 The paintings and the stories are on show in the Municipal Library Gallery, Beer Sheva.